-For U.S. foreign tax credit purposes, dividends paid on the common shares generally will be treated as income from sources outside the U.S. and as "passive income" (or "general income" for certain U.S. Holders).
+For U.S. foreign tax credit purposes, dividends paid on the common shares generally will be treated as "passive income" (or "general income" for certain U.S. Holders).

 The rules relating to the U.S. foreign tax credit are complex, and each U.S. Holder should consult its own financial advisor, legal counsel or accountant to determine whether and to what extent it would be entitled to a foreign tax credit.